-This major requires a minimum GPA of 3.0 in the course work in the teaching field.
 An overall GPA of 3.25 on a 4.0 scale on all course work attempted is required for this program.
-Transfer credit cannot be used to raise the GPA in this teaching field course work to the required 3.0.
 Courses used toward the master's degree or fifth-year/master's certification may not be repeated or counted for the Ed.S. degree.